Killkase42/Metal-melting-Furnace/README.md

 - Opening the cover, stopping the blower, and taking out the crucible to refill the charcoal was inefficient and dangerous
 - Inability to quickly extinguish and light fire made refilling and slag removal dangerous
 - Cover was not stable
-- Crucible was not durable or stable
+- Crucible was not durable or stable (steel can crucible was originally used)
 - Smelter was not mobile
 - The surrounding earth was a decent insulator, but had a very high mass and absorbed too much heat
 - Convinced neighbors that the fires of hell had erupted from next-door backyard